Bhavdeep-Sai/Ecommerce-Follow-Along/README.md

 2. **Global State Access**:
    - Implemented **useSelector** across remaining pages to access the stored email.

-## Code Highlights
-### Redux Store
-We set up a global Redux store to manage state.

-### Dispatch in Login Page
-- Captured the user's email and stored it in the global state using `dispatch`.

-### useSelector in Other Pages
-- Accessed the stored email from the global state in the rest of the pages.

-# Milestone 33: Creating JWT Tokens and Storing in Cookies

-## Project Overview
-In this milestone, we learned how to create a **JWT token** and store it in a **browser cookie** for secure and persistent session management.

-## Learning Goals
-- Understand how to create a **JWT token**.
-- Learn how to store tokens securely inside **cookies**.

 ## Key Features
 ### Steps Implemented: